MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 11/9/2019

+Today, I learned the difference between authentication and authorization.
 # 10/9/2019

 Today,I revised the concept of normalization in SQL.
 I also read about null propagation operator in C#.